Please read the latest information.

 Kielder Observatory (NY609933) and Skyspace (NY613928)

-Both pieces in the Kielder Art and Architecture programme offer stunning views over Kielder Water.
-For more information go the art and architecture page under 'Things to do'.
+Both the Observatory and Skyspace are pieces in the Kielder Art and Architecture programme offer stunning views over Kielder Water.
+For more information see http://kielderartandarchitecture.com/home.html

 Otterstone viewpoint (NY675873)